jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-20-1.png" width="672" />

-In the code, we see that again, we only have to change what variables we want to be included in the plot the type of plot (or geom) we want (here, `geom_boxplot()`) to get a basic boxplot.
+In the code, we see that again, we only have to change what variables we want to be included in the plot and the type of plot (or geom).
+We want to use `geom_boxplot()` to get a basic boxplot.

 ![diamonds boxplot](images/gslides/205.png)